Diagrammatic Reasoning with Control as a Constructor, Applications to Quantum Circuits: Background on props and graphical languages

-Graphical languages can be defined as props by generators and relations.
-That is, the diagrams are compositions of the generators quotiented by a set of relations as well as the coherence laws depicted in \cref{fig:coherencesmc}.
-The relations can be seen as rewrite rules used to transform diagrams into equivalent ones.
-Given a graphical language $\cat{P}$, we write $\cat{P}\vdash D_1=D_2$ when the diagram $D_1$ can be transformed into $D_2$ using its relations and the coherence laws.
+Graphical languages, such as boolean or quantum circuits, can be defined as props by generators and relations.
+That is, the diagrams (or morphisms) are generated inductively by sequential and parallel compositions of generators, quotiented by the smallest congruence\footnote{A congruence is an equivalence relation $\mathcal R$ on the set of morphisms such that if $f_1 \mathcal R f_2$ and $g_1 \mathcal R g_2$, then $(g_1\circ f_1) \mathcal R (g_2\circ f_2)$ and $(f_1\otimes g_1) \mathcal R (f_2\otimes g_2)$.} that satisfies the set of relations as well as the coherence laws of props.
+Given a graphical language $\cat{P}$, the corresponding congruence is denoted ${\cat{P}\vdash D_1=D_2}$ where $D_1$ and $D_2$ are two diagrams that can be transformed one into the other using the relations and the coherence laws.